Cysharp/MagicOnion/README.md

     .RunConsoleAsync();
 ```

+Now you can detect client network disconnection on serverside by override `OnDisconnected`.

 ## Author Info
 This library is mainly developed by Yoshifumi Kawai(a.k.a. neuecc).
 He is the CEO/CTO of Cysharp which is a subsidiary of [Cygames](https://www.cygames.co.jp/en/).